 How do you go from not being a cyclist, to spinning classes, to cycle commuting …to racing?!
 For the last 6 months, cycle commuting has been impossible for me due to moving house but I compensated with spinning classes.
 Somehow though, I don’t feel that commuting or spinning can fully get you ready for taking part in a cycling event or triathlon even.
 So what do I do?!
 I speak to the most cycle-ey person I know… meet Ellie…

-Ellie is amidst a degree course in Sport and Exercise Science at the University of Bath whilst currently on work placement at The Altitude Centre in London.
+Ellie is currently in the midst of a degree in Sport and Exercise Science at the University of Bath whilst also on work placement at The Altitude Centre in London.
 Since learning to ride a bike at the age of 4 Ellie spent the vast majority of her spare time on two wheels.

 She had her first session at Calshot velodrome aged 9, where she ‘got the bug’.